apiel/zicBox/zicRack/note.md

 # Todo list

 - when click `Sample` params it could open file selector, would have to make the params of type file...
+  - move ER sample into samples folder
+  - move file in sample folder in a sub folder, lets find a name for it...
+  - then find a way to loop through each folder...

 - improve filter